Michelle Carter sentenced in texting-suicide case to 15 months in jail

 But Carter's lawyer, Joseph P. Cataldo, successfully petitioned to have her sentenced stayed, meaning she will not go to jail until her state appeals are exhausted.

 He added that Carter can't have contact with the Roy family, except for the prosecution of a civil suit, and Carter is not to have contact with classmates who acted as witnesses for the prosecution.
-She is also not to leave the state of Massachusetts.
+She is also not to leave the state of Massachusetts, and must submit DNA samples and a have a mental health evaluation.

 Carter wiped tears from her cheeks as Moniz dismissed the packed courtroom.